SmartMemory

 KnobDefaultWhen to change

-max_hops3Bump to 4-5 for "explain why" / forensic queries; drop to 2 for latency-sensitive paths.
+max_hops3Bump to 4 or 5 for "explain why" and forensic queries.
+Drop to 2 for latency-sensitive paths.

 semantic_hopsFalseTurn on for high-value chats where the heuristic picks the wrong entity.
-Adds ~500 ms per hop.
+Adds about 500 ms per hop.

 On this page